 The painter’s haunting and deeply disturbing imagery recalls how Ceija and her family were the target of the Nazis, interned in Dachau, Auschwitz and Bergen-Belsen.
 In the four years of suffering the artist endured, almost 200 members of her extended family perished.

-During this period gypsies were forced to register as members of another “race” and their campgrounds were enclosed by fences and patrolled by police.
+During this period Romani people were forced to register as members of another “race” and their campgrounds were enclosed by fences and patrolled by police.
 In 1941, at which time Ceija was 8 years old, her father was deported to the Dachau concentration camp.
 He was later murdered.
-In 1943 Ceija and her remaining family were deported to Auschwitz-Birkenau, a Nazi death camp for Gypsies.
+In 1943 Ceija and her remaining family were deported to Auschwitz-Birkenau, a Nazi death camp for Romani people.
 Here Ceija’s mother saved her life by insisting her ten year old child was in fact sixteen and thus able to work.
 The family literally lived in the shadow of the gas chambers, under constant threat of hunger, torture and death.
 Ceija was twelve years old by the time the concentration camp was liberated in 1945.

 (“Mama in Auschwitz”)